Contents

 Background

-Like most of my projects, this one was grown out of a personals need.
+Like most of my projects, this one was grown out of a personal need.
 For some algorithms I develop, GPU efficiency is essential.
 One way to help with this is by understanding the low-level mechanics and making any necessary adjustments.
 Before creating this app, I would often get in this loop where I would write a critical performance kernel then view the PTX/SASS over and over using command line tools.
 Doing this repetitively was time-consuming so I decided to build a quick C# app that would automate the process.

 It started out as a simple app that would take a kernel in the left window and then output the PTX to the right side window.
 This was accomplished by basically running the same command line tools as before, mainly nvcc.exe, but now in an automated fashion in the background.
-I got carried away however and within a short period of time, I started adding several features including automatic re-compiling, WinDiff, visual code lines markers, compile errors, and register/memory usage.
+I got carried away however and within a short period of time, I started adding several features including automatic re-compiling, WinDiff, visual code line markers, compile errors, and register/memory usage.

-AMD used to have a similar tool for Brooke++ and this gave me the idea of having the two window app back in 2009 when I first built it.
+AMD used to have a similar tool for Brook++ and this gave me the idea of having the two window app back in 2009 when I first built it.
 The tool had a left window where a Brook+ kernel could be added and a right window where the assembly would output to.
 A button could be clicked to update the output window.
-AMD has had a couple of these over the years but it has since been replaced with AMD’s CodeXL.
+AMD has had a couple of these over the years but it has since been replaced with AMD's CodeXL.

-AMD’s CodeXL and NVidia’s NSight have since replaced many tools like these however CudaPAD still has its place for quick, on the fly viewing of low-level assembly and experimentation.
+AMD's CodeXL and nVidia's NSight have since replaced many tools like these however CudaPAD still has its place for quick, on the fly viewing of low-level assembly and experimentation.
 Both CodeXL and NSight are professional grade free tools and are a must-have for GPU developers.

 Using CudaPAD